sotm-asia/sotm-asia-2020-website/README.md

-# sotm-asia-2020-website
+# State of the Map Asia 2020 website

-Website contents for SotM Asia 2020
+This repository will contain the source code for the official website of State of the Map Asia, 2020.